loneka/onyx-ui/docs/intro.md

 1. Download the `OnyxUI.rbxm` file [listed here](https://github.com/ImAvafe/OnyxUI/releases/latest)
 2. Insert `OnyxUI.rbxm` into Roblox Studio

+## Previewing

+Preview and interact with OnyxUI components live:

+1. Open a place with OnyxUI installed
+2. Install the [UI Labs](https://create.roblox.com/store/asset/14293316215/UI-Labs) Studio plugin
+3. Open UI Labs
+4. Open the OnyxUI story, and select a component

 ## Usage example

 Here's a basic text button component example, making use of some of OnyxUI's features: